astorDev/nist/proxy/dotnet/article/index.md

 }
 ```

 Now, let's peek into the `ToProxyMessageWith` implementation.
-The method will construct a new `HttpRequestMessage` using source Method, a passed root, source headers and content.
+The method will construct a new `HttpRequestMessage` using the source method, a passed root, source headers, and content.
 Here's the code:

-> Of course, we will copy all headers except the `Host`, since that's basically the point of a proxy to overwrite host.
+> Of course, we will copy all headers except the `Host`, since that's basically the point of a proxy to overwrite the host.

 ```csharp
 public static HttpRequestMessage ToProxyMessageWith(this HttpRequest source, string? route = null)